Quantum chemistry: Molecular orbital theory

-An alternative approach to valence bond theory was developed in 1929 by Friedrich Hund and Robert S. Mulliken, in which electrons are described by mathematical functions delocalized over an entire molecule.
-The Hund–Mulliken approach or molecular orbital (MO) method is less intuitive to chemists, but has turned out capable of predicting spectroscopic properties better than the VB method.
+An alternative approach to valence bond (VB) theory was developed in 1929 by Friedrich Hund and Robert S. Mulliken, in which electrons are described by mathematical functions delocalized over an entire molecule.
+The Hund–Mulliken approach or molecular orbital (MO) method is less intuitive to chemists but predicts spectroscopic properties better than the VB method.
+As opposed to VB theory, MO theory does not focus just the overlap of electron density in one area causing a bond but instead describes the whole molecule as one system.
+This leads to a more complex understanding of the system.
 This approach is the conceptual basis of the Hartree–Fock method and further post-Hartree–Fock methods.

+MO calculations result in orbitals or wavefunctions and energies for a molecule, which can be filled with electrons from two different atomic orbitals.
+These atomic orbitals come from separate atoms, resulting in molecular orbitals being linear combinations of atomic orbitals.

 Density functional theory

 The Thomas–Fermi model was developed independently by Thomas and Fermi in 1927.
 This was the first attempt to describe many-electron systems on the basis of electronic density instead of wave functions, although it was not very successful in the treatment of entire molecules.
 The method did provide the basis for what is now known as density functional theory (DFT).
-Modern day DFT uses the Kohn–Sham method, where the density functional is split into four terms; the Kohn–Sham kinetic energy, an external potential, exchange and correlation energies.
+Modern day DFT uses the Kohn–Sham method, where the density functional is split into four terms: the Kohn–Sham kinetic energy, an external potential, the system's Hartree energy, and the exchange–correlation energy.
 A large part of the focus on developing DFT is on improving the exchange and correlation terms.
-Though this method is less developed than post Hartree–Fock methods, its significantly lower computational requirements (scaling typically no worse than n^{3} with respect to n basis functions, for the pure functionals) allow it to tackle larger polyatomic molecules and even macromolecules.
-This computational affordability and often comparable accuracy to MP2 and CCSD(T) (post-Hartree–Fock methods) has made it one of the most popular methods in computational chemistry.
+Though this method is less developed than post Hartree–Fock methods, it can be applied to larger polyatomic molecules and even macromolecules due to its significantly lower computational requirements (scaling typically no worse than n^{3} with respect to n basis functions, for the pure functionals).
+This computational affordability, and often comparable accuracy to MP2 and CCSD(T) (post-Hartree–Fock methods), has made it one of the most popular methods in computational chemistry.

 Chemical dynamics

 A further step can consist of solving the Schrödinger equation with the total molecular Hamiltonian in order to study the motion of molecules.
 Direct solution of the Schrödinger equation is called quantum dynamics, whereas its solution within the semiclassical approximation is called semiclassical dynamics.
-Purely classical simulations of molecular motion are referred to as molecular dynamics (MD).
-Another approach to dynamics is a hybrid framework known as mixed quantum-classical dynamics; yet another hybrid framework uses the Feynman path integral formulation to add quantum corrections to molecular dynamics, which is called path integral molecular dynamics.
+Purely classical simulations of molecular motion are referred to as molecular dynamics.
+Another approach to dynamics is a hybrid framework known as mixed quantum-classical dynamics.
+Yet another hybrid framework is path integral molecular dynamics, which uses the Feynman path integral formulation to add quantum corrections to molecular dynamics.
 Statistical approaches, using for example classical and quantum Monte Carlo methods, are also possible and are particularly useful for describing equilibrium distributions of states.